mauricecyril/tbeam-helium-mapper/README.md

 ### TL;DR
 Read through the comments in the three source files listed below.
 Edit to taste, compile, and Upload to your TTGO T-Beam device.
 Drive around and map the Helium network!

+This is a modified version that removes checks for Batteries.
+Allows batteryless setups for safety in extreme conditions.
+Mapper device will have to rely on external power (ie. vehicle power etc).

 ## Purpose
 The goal of this version is to have a **TTGO T-Beam** Mapper that's ideally suited to walking or driving, taking cues from the USB Power source and movement for activity level.